 - Black rot is a fungal disease that causes reddish-brown leaf spots and fruit to become hard, shriveled, and mummified.
 Remove and destroy mummies and diseased leaves and clean up debris below the vines.
 Spray plants with a copper fungicide in spring before buds begin to turn green.
 Spray every 14 days; do not spray when the temperature is greater than 80°

 - Botrytis bunch rot is a fungal disease that will cause fruits to be coated with fluffy gray-brown fungal spores.
 Destroy infected fruit.
-Plant resistant and disease tolerant cultivars.
+Plant disease-resistant and disease-tolerant cultivars.
 Thin crowded fruit clusters to ensure good air circulation around fruits.

 - Anthracnose is a fungal disease that causes sunken, dark-ringed spots on leaves and fruit.
 Remove and destroy infected leaves and fruit.
 To prevent anthracnose spray with lime sulfur in spring when buds swell.